WannerCodes/WannerCodes/README.md

 - ⚡ Fun fact:
     + I have a special interest for economy, and was planning to head this direction before entering the millitary.
 During this time I found my interest for programming, and             realized I wanted to head in the direction of informatics.
     + I've been rated top 4000 (aproximatly top 0.2%) in valorant, one of the most popular tactical fps games.
 I am a strong believer that this has also improved my skill within       managing and working within teams.

+### UIO courses taken:
+  -  IN1000 - Introduction to objectoriented programming [Python]
+  -  IN1020 - Introduction to data technologies
+  -  Exphil03 - Examen Philosophicum
+  -  IN1010 - Objectoriented programming [Java]
+  -  IN1030 - Systems, demands and consequences
+  -  IN1150 - Logical methods
+  -  IN2010 - Algorithms and data structures
+  -  IN2120 - Information security
+  -  IN2090 - Databases and data modelling

+### Currently taking:
+  -   IN2000 - Software Engineering with project [Android Studio, Kotlin, XML]
+  -   IN2140 - Introduction to operating systems og data communication [C, VSCode]